UnitedEffects/ueauth/README.md

         * need to change the aud check on the auth.js section... shouldn't be clientId
         * Can I use an array for aud yet?
         * Can I use the redirectURI from the client to populate aud if jwt is requested explicitly?
 Would then be able to add jwt format request back...
+        * Can I request tokens without openid scope???
+        * Can I override the auth endpoint and add a rule that if I see audience, add it to resource as well?
     * General
         * Test forgot password - forgot password screen should let you request it too...
         * https://github.com/panva/node-oidc-provider/tree/main/example/views